UCLALibrary/ideptoolkit/terms.md

 EXAMPLES
 * Arabic | ara
 * Japanese | jpn
-* A bilingual newsletter in both Spanish and English should have one language column for “Spanish | spa” and another for “English | eng”
 ```
+>> A bilingual newsletter in both Spanish and English should have one language column for `Spanish | spa` and another for `English | eng`

 ### 7. Type (Required)
 The nature or genre of the content of the resource.
 To describe the file format, physical medium, or dimensions of the resource, use the Physical Description element below.